rairities/open-your-heart/README.md

 any pronouns but prefer she/they

+.

 c+h , dnc skins . strictly no ships & rp plz

+ .

-generally anyone can int unless stated otherwise(hi madcom fans), hh fandom on thin ice. just dont be creepy
+generally anyone can int unless stated otherwise(hi madcom fans<33), hh fandom on thin ice. just dont be creepy

+erm dni weirdos & viv supporters,,

 hh antis i hate the fandom just much as u do

-erm dni weirdos & viv supporters,,

 .